open-telemetry/opentelemetry-go/example/README.md

 shows key aspects of tracing such as
 - Root Span (on Client)
 - Child Span (on Client)
-- Propagating SpanContext (from Client to Server)
 - Child Span from a Remote Parent (on Server)
+- SpanContext Propagation (from Client to Server)
 - Span Events
 - Span Attributes